 Job market in Azerbaijan

-Given the country’s wealth of natural resources, expats working in Azerbaijan have traditionally been employed in the oil, gas and energy industries.
-Agriculture is another key economic sector, and the country also boasts a significant winemaking industry.
+Given the country's wealth of natural resources, the job market in Azerbaijan traditionally offers opportunities in the oil, gas, and energy industries.
+Agriculture is another key economic sector, and you may be interested to know that the country also boasts a significant winemaking industry that’s seen recent growth as a tourism draw.

-Additionally, Azerbaijan’s government has positively driven to diversify the economy beyond this.
-Communications and information technology are growing in importance, while tourism and education have also presented opportunities for expats seeking employment.
-International schools not only appeal to families who move to Azerbaijan with kids, but also to teachers with wanderlust who have experience teaching international curricula.
+Education also presents opportunities if you’re seeking employment.
+International schools appeal not only to families who move to Azerbaijan with kids but also to teachers with wanderlust who have experience teaching international curricula.

 Finding a job in Azerbaijan